 - 1 Car Controller. - A maximum of 4 mechanics carrying out maintenance operations, topping up liquids (other than fuel), making repairs or any other operation whatsoever (other than tyre changes). - A Data Technician may download data from the car by cable, card or data stick without performing any other task.
-The Data Technician does not require an armband. - The Driver exiting the car may assist the Driver replacing him. - Any other Team members standing in the working area (working lane, Article 34.4) will be considered as mechanics and working on the car, as will a Driver who performs any work on the car. - 1 'tyre' technician and 1 'brake' technician external to the Team wearing a yellow Industry armband may, without intervening or working on the car, proceed to conduct visual checks as well as with a temperature probe or pressure gauge.
+The Data Technician does not require an armband.
+If the Data Technician is in the working zone they must be in fireproof clothing. - The Driver exiting the car may assist the Driver replacing him. - Any other Team members standing in the working area (working lane, Article 34.4) will be considered as mechanics and working on the car, as will a Driver who performs any work on the car. - 1 'tyre' technician and 1 'brake' technician external to the Team wearing a red Industry armband may, without intervening or working on the car, proceed to conduct visual checks as well as with a temperature probe or pressure gauge.
 They will wear an armband in accordance with Article 12.4. - If authorised by the Clerk if the Course an additional crew member may be permitted to assist in a Driver change if deemed necessary.
 This member will be identified by wearing a fluorescent green vest. - If authorised by the Clerk of the Course, an additional crew member may be permitted to assist in pushing a car back into the designated pit garage at specific events.
-This will be notified via an Event Bulletin. - 39.3 Reserved for future use - 39.4 Reserved for future use
+This will be notified via an Event Bulletin.